-1. The age, family size, financial status, health conditions (including, without limitation, any handicaps or disabilities) and other circumstances of the applicants for the dwelling units;
+- 1. The age, family size, financial status, health conditions (including, without limitation, any handicaps or disabilities) and other circumstances of the applicants for the dwelling units; - 2.
+The status and physical condition of the housing then occupied by such applicants; and - 3.
+Any other factors or matters which the executive director deems relevant to the effectuation of the public purposes of the authority.

-2. The status and physical condition of the housing then occupied by such applicants; and with the tenant selection plan approved by the authority pursuant to § 6 of these procedures, instructions and guidelines. rules and regulations.
+In selecting eligible residents, the mortgagor shall comply with such occupancy criteria and priorities and with the tenant selection plan approved by the authority pursuant to § 6 of these procedures, instructions and guidelines. rules and regulations.